BrianMitchL/weatherBot/README.md

 An example bot can be found at [@MorrisMNWeather](https://twitter.com/MorrisMNWeather).

+The bot can tweet the current weather condition and temperature at scheduled times.
+If a special weather event is happening, it will tweet that (outside of the scheduled times).
+The bot can also tweet the current day's forecasted condition, and high and low temperature.

 ## Install Dependencies
 Run the following from the repository root directory to install the needed dependencies.
 If pip (or pip3 if python 3) is not installed, install it via easy_install.
 ```shell